Rebecca Chopp: Advocacy for Alzheimer's

 Chopp was diagnosed with early stage Alzheimer's disease in 2019.
-This led to her resignation from her position as chancellor of Denver University, citing "health problems" and a "complex neurological disorder."
+This led to her resignation from her position as chancellor of Denver University, citing a "complex neurological disorder."

 Chopp has been actively involved in Alzheimer's advocacy since then, helping launch Voices for Alzheimer's, an advocacy group, with Phil Gutis.
 She holds a position on the Board of the Colorado Alzheimer's Association and contributes to the Early Stage Advisory Board at the National Alzheimer's Organization In her free time, Chopp engages in painting and writes about Alzheimer's advocacy in a guest opinion column for The Denver Post.